Ludvigvart/Modeling-Development-and-Design-of-an-Inverted-Pendulum-System-/README.md

 When charging the batteries for the system it’s recommended that a voltage between 12.6 - 13 V is supplied with a current of ca. 2 A. We suggest that the batteries should always have a charge between 11.1 – 12.6 V to retain suitable motor performance.

 ## Notes Reagrding included files
 The PC-program for the system is available as an executable "Inverted Pendulum Interface.exe".
-The program is intended to work on any windows 10/11 PC with a screen resolution of 1920x1080 and a windows scaling factor set to 100%.
+The program is intended to work on any Windows 10/11 PC with a screen resolution of 1920x1080 and a windows scaling factor set to 100%.